 So where should you stay at the end of the Overseas Highway?
 How can you best crown the conclusion of such a unique American drive?

 For adults, don’t look past Almond Tree Inn.
-It’s an inn offering the luxury of a resort yet is operated with a love that you often only find at bed and breakfasts.
+It offers the luxury of a resort yet operates with a passion that you often only find at bed and breakfasts.